Kimescha/Portfolio-Dashboard/README.md

 # Portfolio-Dashboard
 A Portfolio Dashboard using data found in a Google sheet (there is a demo sheet).
-I used Dash library, CSS, and HTML for this project.
+This task was implemented by Python Dash library, CSS, and HTML.